 Another unfortunate aspect of the winter is that the cold and snowy weather can wreak havoc on both the paws and coats of our pets.
 Many of the salt and ice-melt products used on sidewalks or driveways in the winter can irritate paws and can be toxic if ingested so you might consider a pet-safe ice melt product.
 Exposure to snow can cause fur to become matted or tangled and the cold itself can dry out the skin.
 To help keep your pet looking and feeling their best during the winter months, consider a grooming appointment.

-Grooming Breed of the month for February is German Shepherds.
+Grooming Breed of the month for April is

 Check out our grooming page for more information about how to receive 10% off your grooming.

 Winter is here and you still aren't sure what to do with your pond.
 Should you keep the pump running all winter or shut it down?
 Can you even keep a pond running all winter through freezing temperatures?

 Maintenance is usually the determining factor in whether or not a pond owner keeps their pump running in the winter.
 The primary maintenance responsibility at this time is to make sure there is enough water for the pump(s) to operate properly.
 You will need to replace water loss so the pump(s) can continue to function properly.

 There is nothing more breathtaking than a waterfall covered with ice formations and snow during the winter.
 You must, however, be careful with ponds that have long or slow-moving streams.
 In such cases, ice dams can form and divert water over the liner.